 Graduate Degree Opportunities and Requirements

 The Department of Civil and Environmental Engineering offers a Master of Science (thesis and non-thesis options) and Doctor of Philosophy degrees.
-Areas of study include Structural Engineering and Mechanics, Geotechnical Engineering, Environmental and Water Resources Engineering, and Spatial Engineering Technology at the masters and doctoral levels.
+Areas of study include Structural Engineering and Mechanics, Geotechnical Engineering, Environmental and Water Resources Engineering, at the masters and doctoral levels.

 In addition, the department offers a 4+1 Masters of Engineering (ME) degree in “Water and Environment.”
 Up to six credits approved by the graduate committee may be carried over from a previous degree.
 A minimum of 15 credits must be from Environmental engineering, Hydrological Engineering, or Hydraulic and Coastal Engineering.
 In addition, a minimum of 12 credits must be at 500 level.